trust-mfn-berlin/animals-as-objects/vault/help.Content Management.md

 2. Receive corrected and translated texts
     - WE adds in nec. markdown notation, and checks for completeness of all dendron fields and image descriptions, etc.
     - match new language to style guide
+    - rename German notes in Dendron to English titles, and update the bidirectional links where necessary.
     - Then send to authors and editors for review and release of the corrected and translated texts
-        - ask authors to designate title image

 3. WE enters corrected and translated texts into Dendron once okayed by authors
     - go via online markdown editor https://stackedit.io/app# first, then enter into Dendron